 - Extending the deadline for an assignment or project;

 - Permission to write a test or an exam at a later date should the teacher have adequate notice of upcoming training sessions, competitions or performances.

 As well, each school’s counselling department works with students to ensure they have all the required courses for graduation.
-Planning 10 and Physical Education 10 are required courses for graduation.
+Career Life Education 10 and Physical & Health Education 10 are required courses for graduation.
 If not completed within the school timetable, students must complete these courses online with the Vancouver School Board (VSB) or at summer school.